 The point is not to be part of volunteer boards and advisory bodies that the Ministers use to adorn themselves with the epithet "democratic" by convening founding sessions and then forgetting about them.

-I ask the Government to refrain from ill-conceived announcements and statements that they should be ashamed to write and publish because when they do it from the position they have been given, they speak in our name - we are the demos, we are the people who put them on the flag and the truth, it's about us, about our identity, about our history, and above all, about our future.
+I ask the Government to refrain from ill-conceived announcements and statements that they should be ashamed to write and publish because when they do it from the position they have been given, they speak in our name - we are the demos, we are the people they put on the flag, and indeed, it's about us, about our identity, about our history, and above all, about our future, it's about us, about our identity, about our history, and above all, about our future.

 Democracy implies dialogue, many meetings, many opinions, and the power to consolidate that in a consistent national strategy and approach.
 Democracy is a very complex process in which there must be room for constructive and regular dialogue with all who are part of the society.
 Everyone, not only the political parties.